 It’s thought that the best time to eat pre-workout is between 30 minutes to three hours before your workout, depending on the meal size.
 If you’re eating a large meal, science suggests that it’s wise to eat around three hours before working out.
 In turn, small snacks should be consumed, at the very least, 30 minutes before you exercise.
 If you eat just before (as in, less than half an hour prior to the workout) you’ll be digesting your food on the gym floor, which could make you sluggish and sick.

 According to the NHS, about an hour before you start exercising, consuming a light snack that contains protein, as well as being higher carbohydrates and lower in fat, is a good idea.
 This should help you perform better during your training and help your recovery afterward.
 Snacks eaten just before exercise won’t give you that added energy, so give them a miss.
+For more advice on nutrition and maximising your workouts at the gym, check out AskTheTrainer for some useful articles and guides.

 FIND THE RIGHT BALANCE